EvgeniyZ/CodeFormatter/README.md

 codeFormatter
 =============

-Format your code as standart java code with default parametres : '\n' as and of string and 4 spaces.
-Launch from console, first argument - input file name to format, second argument - output file name having result.
+Format your code as standart java code with current properties.
+All properties includes in formatter.properties.
+IndentChar - tabulation char in output file with code.
+IndentCount - count of indent char's to use.